-While the specific cause behind why ITP develops is usually unknown and can differ from person to person, it is known that numerous medications can cause acute thrombocytopenia.
+While the specific cause behind why ITP develops is usually unknown and can differ from person to person, it is known that numerous medications can cause a short term low platelet count.
 Although not common, more than 100 drugs as well as some herbal remedies and certain foods have been shown to trigger thrombocytopenia.

 Some of the more common types of substance-induced thrombocytopenia include:

 Many hospitalized patients receive heparin to prevent clotting.
 When antibodies form against heparin, they can also bind to a protein on platelets causing them to become very sticky.
 This process may cause life-threatening clots.